bberka/TrendyolSharp/README.md

 # Introduction
-TrendyolClient.Sharp is a simple Trendyol API Client for C# with .NET 5+ version.
+TrendyolClient.Sharp is a simple Trendyol API Client for C# with .NET 6+ version.

 This project aims to wrap each Trendyol API endpoints to .NET class and methods using the C# and type safety.

-It can be used to develop integration projects for Trendyol Sellers interacting with Trendyol API
+It can be used to create projects for Trendyol Sellers interacting with Trendyol API

-# Warnings
-1. This project still under development and not finished product, there could be potential bugs be careful when you use it
-2. API Requests are not validated and not all has been tested.
+Official document can be found [here](https://developers.trendyol.com/)

 # Implementations
 - [X] Trendyol Marketplace API